-Graham Crackers are loved by humans and it’s almost a guarantee that your dog will absolutely love them too.
-While we would always recommend a dog treat that’s been formulated just for dogs, rather than a human food that your pup eats.
+Graham Crackers are loved by humans, and it’s almost a guarantee that your dog will absolutely love them too.
+We always recommend a dog treat that’s been formulated just for dogs.
+It’s going to be better for them than any human food that your pup eats.
 Most human foods are significantly higher in sugar and calories, which means they will impact your dog that much more negatively.
 Let’s take a look at what you can expect if when your dog eats a graham cracker.

 Will They Harm My Dog?

 Yes, graham crackers can negatively impact your dog if fed to them in excess.
-When dogs eat sugary treats, it can cause them to gain weight, and potentially cause them to have other long-lasting health problems, including diabetes.
-Here are some of the things that could happen to your pup if they do indulge more frequently than they should.
+When dogs eat sugary treats, it can cause them to gain weight.
+It can also potentially cause them to have other long-lasting health problems, including diabetes.
+Here are some things that could happen to your pup if they indulge more frequently than they should.

 Diabetes: This happens when your dog has higher amounts of sugar intake than they can comfortably get rid of through their digestive system.
-When a dog eats too much sugar over and over and gains weight, Diabetes kicks in and causes problems on many parts of their health.
+When a dog eats too much sugar over and over and gains weight, Diabetes kicks in.
+This can cause problems in many parts of their health.

 Obesity: This is fairly straightforward.
 Dogs that consume too much sugar over and over are going to gain weight and will start to get obese after a time.
-This will make it more difficult for them to move, and you’ll likely have to put your pup on a weight loss dog food.
+This will make it more difficult for them to move, and you’ll likely have to put your pup on weight-loss dog food.

-Dental Issues: Dogs can have dental issues as it is without added sugar in their diet.
-When you add sugar to their diet, it makes their teeth rot and decay even faster if they aren’t getting consistently cleaned.
+Dental Issues: Dogs can have dental issues as it is without added sugar to their diet.
+When you add sugar to their diet, it makes their teeth rot and decay even faster.
+Especially if they aren’t getting consistent cleanings.